sagarreddypatil/portfolio-website/posts/projects/cms-avi-hw.md

 It's a 1W 900MHz (the unlicensed ISM band) radio, with an LOS range that can reach 60 km in some scenarios.
 We only needed 25.

-Arriving at this wasn't easy, and I wasn't set on the decision until an industry expert vouched for its effectiveness.
+Arriving at this wasn't easy, and I wasn't set on the decision until an industry expert vouched for its reliability in real-world products during a design review.

-I spent an unreasonable amount of time looking at sample implementations for chips like the TI CC1101, and shopping for >1W amplifiers that we could (presumably?) use with a HAM license.
+I spent an unreasonable amount of time looking at sample implementations for chips like the TI CC1101, and shopping for >1W amplifiers that we could (presumably?) use with a HAM license

 The antenna design was also a whole can of worms.
 At some point, we were designing for the mid-airframe panels to be carbon fiber, a conductive material that severely impedes radio.
 We explored the use of getting PTFE copper-clad, etching a patch antenna on it, and heat-forming around the circumference of the vehicle.
-This wasn't our idea, we got it from [this paper](https://apps.dtic.mil/sti/pdfs/AD1105046.pdf), which contains this very promising sentence: "Destroy by any means possible to prevent disclosure of contents or reconstruction of the document.
-Do not return to the originator.", followed by "UNCLASSIFIED".
+This wasn't our idea, we got it from [this declassified Army contractor paper](https://apps.dtic.mil/sti/pdfs/AD1105046.pdf)

 In the end, we decided it would be too impractical to do anything other than just change the mid-airframe panels to be E-glass, a class of fiberglass transparent to radio, and use an off-the-shelf monopole antenna.

 We also added LTE to the rocket, because we found that our launch side had reception when we were launching BZB.
+I also found out that cell phones at 40k feet get LTE when pointing the antenna towards the ground through an airplane window.

 ## System Design